 - Avoid heavy lifting.
 Try not to strain yourself.

 - Ask for professional advice if you’re at higher risk.
 Speak with a healthcare professional if you’re at higher risk of constipation or hemorrhoids, such as if you’re pregnant, have a compromised immune system, or are taking medications to reduce blood clotting.
+You can also consult with a weight loss coach is you are at elevated risk due to obesity.

 What is the long-term outlook for external hemorrhoids?